ananis25/funsql-python/README.md

 * ORMs: [SQLAlchemy](https://www.sqlalchemy.org/).

     ORMs simplify interaction with databases by letting us define language constructs like python classes mapping to database tables, and then writing queries by calling methods on them.
 I would expect the SQLAlchemy core library can be used to build queries incrementally, but haven't delved into it much.

+    Note however that ORMs are great at something, **static typing**.
+Static analysis at build-time/editing eliminates a ton of bugs.
+FunSQL, in contrast, relies on runtime execution to ascertain that the query is legitimate and all variable references can be resolved.
+It is thus more suited for analytic contexts, like running notebooks where any errors are immediately surfaced.

 * Query Builders: [PyPika](https://github.com/kayak/pypika).